Please note: This page is under construction and will be revised in the coming weeks as I prepare for my move to UConn!

 Another focus of the research group is on the biogeochemical cycles of greenhouse gases whose concentrations are increasing due to human activities, particularly carbon dioxide, methane, and nitrous oxide.

-Cara’s past research has included studying the seasonality of methane emissions in Cambridge Bay, Nunavut using a community-based monitoring program and novel mobile methods (Manning et al., 2020), and interannual variability in methane and nitrous oxide distributions across the North American Arctic Ocean (Manning et al., 2021).
+Cara’s past research has included studying the seasonality of methane emissions in Cambridge Bay, Nunavut using a community-based monitoring program and novel mobile methods (Manning et al., 2020), and characterizing interannual variability in methane and nitrous oxide distributions across the North American Arctic Ocean (Manning et al., 2021).

 At UConn, we will be setting up methods to make precise and accurate mobile measurements of nitrous oxide, methane, and carbon dioxide using shipboard observations and autonomous vehicles.
+We will develop software for data acquisition and processing.
+We will also develop laboratory infrastructure to test and calibrate this instrumentation.

 Noble gas tracers of environmental processes